AideeX/Github-Repos-With-Vue/README.md

 ### DESIGN

-The application was styled using vanilla CSS.
-Media Queries were defined for responsiveness to ensure the application is accessible across various devices and screen sizes.
-Dark mode styles were also included to users' comfort in different environments.
+The appication was styled using tailwindcss.